ahaw/ngx-hideable-header/README.md

 ### Usage

-When importing use the `forRoot` method on the module and pass it the height of your header in and the units you want to use.
-Units is optional and defaults to 'px'.
+When importing use the `forRoot` method on the module and pass it the height of your header in and the units you want to use, as well as positional css.
+The only value required is the `heightTransform` and the default units value is `px`.

 ```js
   //add hideableHeader directive to object with optional 'hideOnScrollDown' parameter">